achung89/react-futures/README.md

 }

 ```
 Keep in mind that `on` handlers are not considered a part of render, even though they may be located within the render function.

-To accommodate this use case, React Futures provides utilities that can defer evaluation (see [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc) and [Suspense operations outside render](#suspense-operations-outside-render)).
-In brief you usually just need to wrap the getter with either `lazyArray` or `lazyObject` and you're good to go.
+To work around this, React Futures provides utilities that  defer evaluation of getters until suspense (see [Suspense operations outside render](#suspense-operations-outside-render) and [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc)).
+In brief, you should wrap getters performed  outside render in `lazyArray` or `lazyObject`.

 ### 2. No mutable calls inside of render

-Operations that mutate an array or object are not allowed within render, and should be replaced with their immutable equivalents.

-### 3. Global ban on specific mutable functions

-Certain operations are globally prohibited like `array.push` and `array.unshift`.
+Operations that mutate a future array or object, like `array.splice`, will error inside render since side-effects can cause bugs in react render.
 To alleviate this, all future object constructor static methods have been made immutable.
-In v1 we will show descriptive error messages for these cases describing workarounds.
+In the v1 release, we will point users to immutable variants of mutable operations within error messages.

+### 3. Global ban on specific functions

+Some operations are both mutable and are getters. like `array.push` and `array.unshift`.
+These operations are prohibited globally.

-For a complete overview of these constraints, see the [Caveats section](#caveats).
+For a complete reference of constraints, see the [Caveats section](#caveats).

 ## Example snippets

-There are some additional examples you can reference in the `examples` folder, but for the most part other than the initial `futureArray` or `futureObject` initializer you should be able to proceed with standard javascript calls to manipulate your data.
-Here are a few examples that cover some of the edge cases in using the library.

 ### Object iteration

-Object iteration with native types is normally done with `Object.entries` and `Object.fromEntries`, which is a blocking operation when used with a React Futures object.
+Object iteration with native types is normally done with `Object.entries` and `Object.fromEntries`, but with a future this would suspend since `Object.entries` is a getter.
 You should instead use the new `<Future Class>.entries` and `<Future Class>.fromEntries`, which will defer evaluation until necessary.
 For example:

 ```javascript
 import { futureObject } from "react-futures";